drscotthawley/panotti/README.md

 After training, more diagnostics -- ROC curves, AUC -- can be obtained by running

 `$ python eval_network.py`

+*(Changing the `batch_size` variable between training and evaluation may not be a good idea.
+It will probably screw up the Batch Normalization...but maybe you'll get luck.)*

 ## Results
 On the [IDMT Audio Effects Database](https://www.idmt.fraunhofer.de/en/business_units/m2d/smt/audio_effects.html) using the 20,000 monophonic guitar samples across 12 effects classes, this code achieved 99.7% accuracy and an AUC of 0.9999.
 Specifically, 11 mistakes were made out of about 4000 testing examples; 6 of those were for the 'Phaser' effect, 3 were for EQ, a couple elsewhere, and most of the classes had zero mistakes.
 (No augmentation was used.)